lizadaly/utopia-novels/books/arqtiq/book.md

 cover my eyes, to keep my brain intact.
 The city at last.
 City of Zion!
 Sung of poets and portrayed of artists inspired of its contour and elysian beauty.
-Hope raises a hosanna in ray breast that is chorused around me, where I now give my attention.
+Hope raises a hosanna in my breast that is chorused around me, where I now give my attention.

 The human presence below, with feather-plume